 WWE Raw ratings/viewership for this week

-Monday’s live edition of WWE RAW, featuring WWE Champion Bobby Lashley defeating Braun Strowman in the non-title main event, drew an average of 1.872 million viewers on the USA Network, according to Showbuzz Daily.
+Monday’s live WrestleMania Backlash go-home edition of WWE RAW, featuring the final build for Sunday’s pay-per-view with WWE Champion Bobby Lashley vs. Drew McIntyre in the non-title main event, drew an average of 1.820 million viewers on the USA Network, according to Showbuzz Daily.

-RAW ranked #7 for the night in viewership on cable, up from last week’s #8 spot, and behind Tucker Carlson Tonight, Hannity, The Five, Rachel Maddow Show, The Ingraham Angle, and Special Report.
-Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.081 million viewers, ranking #6 on the Cable Top 150 with a 0.25 rating in the key demo.
+RAW ranked #7 for the night in viewership on cable, even with last week’s #7 spot, and behind Tucker Carlson Tonight, The Five, Hannity, Rachel Maddow Show, The Ingraham Angle, and Special Report.
+Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.125 million viewers, ranking #6 on the Cable Top 150 with a 0.25 rating in the key demo.

-RAW ranked #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.53, up 8.2% from last week’s #1 ranked 0.49.
-This is the sixth week in a row that RAW ranked #1, which comes six weeks after an eight-week run at #1 ended due to college basketball.
-This is the sixteenth week where RAW had no football competition, and the sixth since the recent NCAA basketball competition on cable, which put them back in a multi-week streak at #1 on cable.
+RAW ranked #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.53, even with last week’s #1 ranked 0.53.
+This is the seventh week in a row that RAW ranked #1, which comes seven weeks after an eight-week run at #1 ended due to college basketball.
+This is the seventeenth week where RAW had no football competition, and the seventh since the recent NCAA basketball competition on cable, which put them back in a multi-week streak at #1 on cable.

-This week’s RAW viewership was up 5.5% from last week, while the key demo rating was up 8.2% from last week.
+This week’s RAW viewership was down 2.8% from last week, while the key demo rating stayed even.

-This week’s RAW viewership was up 11% from the same week in 2020, while the key demo rating was up 15.2% from the same week 2020.
-It should be noted that at this same time last year, RAW ratings were dropping drastically with shows being held at the WWE Performance Center.
+This week’s RAW viewership was down 5% from the same week in 2020, while the key demo rating was down 7% from the same week 2020.
+It should be noted that last year’s episode was the post-Money In the Bank show that featured Becky Lynch announcing her pregnancy.

-Wonderful World on ABC drew an average of 2.169 million viewers on broadcast TV in the 8pm hour while The Neighborhood drew 5.308 million viewers on CBS, The Voice drew 5.949 million viewers on NBC, 911 drew 6.116 million viewers on FOX and CW’s All American drew 269,000 viewers, all in the 8pm hour on broadcast TV.
+Wonderful World of Disney on ABC drew an average of 2.027 million viewers on broadcast TV in the 8pm hour while The Neighborhood drew 5.108 million viewers on CBS, The Voice drew 6.030 million viewers on NBC, 911 drew 5.829 million viewers on FOX and CW’s All American drew 289,000 viewers, all in the 8pm hour on broadcast TV.

 Below is our 2021 RAW Viewership Tracker, along with the WWE Top 10 video for last night’s show: